smjonas/live-command.nvim/migrate_to_v2.md

 - A new generic `:Preview` command allows you to preview any command without needing to define it in your configuration.
 This is useful for testing `live-command`'s capabilities or for previewing commands you use infrequently, where creating a separate user command doesn't seem necessary.
-The command does not accept a range or count.
-Example: `:Preview '<,'>norm daw` previews the deletion of the first word in the selected lines.
+The command accepts a range or count.
+Example: `:'<,'>Preview norm daw` previews the deletion of the first word in the selected lines.

 ## How can I migrate from older versions?